 “I come from a radical and revolutionary lineage.”

 My name is Diana Mena.
 She/her/ella.
 I am a first generation Nicaraguan American, a bilingual (Spanish/English) and bicultural, Woman of Color.
 I come from a radical and revolutionary lineage.
 I am an oldest daughter.
-I am a mother to a daughter.
+I am a mother to a fierce daughter and a gentle son.
 I am rooted in Seattle,Washington and in the motherland, Nicaragua (Nicanahuac o Nic-atl-nahuac).

 I am a licensed clinical activist and social justice worker.
 I completed a Bachelors in Sociology from Seattle University and a Masters in Social Work from the University of Washington.
 I was trained at Harborview Center for Sexual Assault and Traumatic Stress.